ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 If you used the toolbox, the best favor you can do us is to cite it.
 Please use the following reference:
-Martin N Hebart*, Kai Görgen* and John-Dylan Haynes (2014).
+Martin N Hebart*, Kai Goergen* and John-Dylan Haynes (2015).
 The Decoding Toolbox (TDT): A versatile software package for multivariate analyses of functional imaging data.
 Front.
 Neuroinform.
 8:88. doi: 10.3389/fninf.2014.00088.
-* Martin N Hebart and Kai Görgen contributed equally to this work.
+* Martin N Hebart and Kai Goergen contributed equally to this work.

 ============================
 3. ADVANTAGES OF THE TOOLBOX